Anderson Localization and Swing Mobility Edge in Curved Spacetime: Acknowledgements

-\emph{Acknowledgements.}---We thank Yu-Cheng Wang, Dan-Wei Zhang, Li-Jun Lang, Lei Yin and Xi-Dan Hu for helpful discussions and constructive suggestions.
-This work was supported by the National Key Research and Development Program of China (Grant No. 2022YFA1405300), the National Natural Science Foundation of China (Grant No. 12074180), and the Natural Science Foundation of Guangdong Province (Grants No.2021A1515012350).
+We thank Yu-Cheng Wang, Dan-Wei Zhang, Li-Jun Lang, Lei Yin and Xi-Dan Hu for helpful discussions and constructive suggestions.
+This work was supported by the National Key Research and Development Program of China (Grant No. 2022YFA1405300), the National Natural Science Foundation of China (Grant No. 12074180), the Innovation Program for Quantum Science and Technology (Grant no. 2021ZD0301705), and the Guangdong Basic and Applied Basic Research Foundation (Grants No.2021A1515012350).